nioco/StudentDatabase/README.md

 # StudentDatabase1
-Exercise in building a student database using SQL and a Bash script
+In this exercise I created a Bash script that uses SQL to enter information from two CSV files into PostgreSQL